artsmia/collection-info/_curators/christopher-james-atkins.md

 # Current_projects

 Working on upcoming exhibitions with Jennifer Danos, Natasha Pestich, and Marcus Young.
-Reviewing proposals for “MCAD@MIA,“ and planning for Northern Spark 2012.
+Reviewing proposals for “MCAD@Mia,“ and planning for Northern Spark 2012.
 Visiting studios and reaching out to local artists.

 # Education